RETURN TO HOME PAGE

 C. Can't sin.

----The Euthyphro problem---- "Is x good because the gods love it, or do the gods love x because it's good?"
+---The Euthyphro problem----The way Plato put it in the dialogue is -- "Is x good because the gods love it, or do the gods love x because it's good?"

 A. Is He limited by the rules of morality?
 No. He's not limited.